 Type Distribution & Initial Forms

-Before we, the Fontfabric foundry for type design, get into details, let us first take a glance at how others divide and classify typefaces, and what some of the early developments looked like.
+Before we, the Fontfabric foundry for type design, get into details, let us first take a glance at how others divide and classify typefaces, and what some early developments looked like.

 Perhaps the most widespread system is the one designed by Maximilien Vox in 1954, which divides typefaces into nine separate categories based on common features or chronological periods.
 In 1962 this system was further expanded into 10 categories by the Association Typographique Internationale (ATypI), and it remains in use to this day.